Cartoon Network (Canada): Programming

-Teletoon's license originally required that 90% of all programs on the channel be animated.
+As Teletoon, the channel's license originally required that 90% of all programs on the channel be animated.
 Teletoon previously aired preschool-oriented programming, which was day-parted from 4:00 a.m.- 3:00 p.m.
 At its inception in 1996, Teletoon had a stated goal of producing 78 half-hours of original content every year, and it has been active in commissioning programming since then.

-Since its inception, Teletoon has acquired numerous television series from the U.S.-based Cartoon Network and its late night block, Adult Swim.
+Since its inception, the channel has acquired numerous television series from the U.S.-based Cartoon Network and its late night block, Adult Swim.
 From September 1, 2015, to Fall 2016, original programming from the American channel was moved over to its Canadian counterpart.
 Around the same time, several "retro" programs airing on Teletoon Retro, which closed down on the same date, began airing on Teletoon.
 Teletoon would also premiere new original programming from Cartoon Network's sister channel, Boomerang.

-On April 1, 2019, following the relaunch of Action as a full-time Adult Swim channel, Teletoon's adult-oriented programs were moved to Adult Swim; with Teletoon shifting to family-oriented programming.
+On April 1, 2019, the channel discontinued its adult programming following the relaunch of Action as a full-time Adult Swim channel.